Police: Woman Made Fake GoFundMe Pages To Steal Money

-A Pennsylvania woman has been arrested, for allegedly using GoFundMe to defraud people.
+A Pennsylvania woman has been arrested for allegedly using GoFundMe to defraud several people.
 Fox 43 News reports that 31-year-old Nicole Leahy faces charges in association with the allegations against her.

-Police say they were contacted by a woman from Florida, who claimed to had been victimized by Leahy.
-The young woman told detectives that Leahy had made at least two pages on the crowdfunding site using the story of her son, who had passed.
-She claims that the Pennsylvania woman had collected at least $500, using her family’s tragic story, but she had never seen a dime of any of those donations.
+Police say they were contacted by a woman from Florida who claimed to had been victimized by Leahy.
+The young woman told detectives that Leahy had made at least two pages on the crowdfunding site using the story of her son who had passed.
+She claims that the Pennsylvania woman had collected at least $500 using her family’s tragic story, but she had never seen a dime of any of those donations.

 @MDIA2113D @MDIA2113 another scandal with gofundme..
 Fraud.
 A http://t.co/i6f8KEvvTb